Architectural Maturity in the Age of Autonomous Systems

 2. Agentic Architecture: Designing for Non-Deterministic Load

-The biggest architectural shift this year is the rise of Multi-Agent Orchestration.
-We are no longer just serving HTML or JSON to a browser; we are serving structured data to specialized agents.
+The most profound architectural shift in 2026 is the rise of multi-agent orchestration.
+We are no longer serving just browsers and mobile apps; we are serving structured outputs to specialized agents capable of recursive reasoning and autonomous retries.

 The “Microservices Moment” for AI